-Update January 26 2017: We recently hosted an in-depth workshop, going through the fundamentals on how to conduct a tolerance analysis.
+Update: We hosted an in-depth workshop, going through the fundamentals on how to conduct a tolerance analysis.
 You can download the full 42-slide presentation here.

 In the world of mechanical product design, engineers and designers complete what is known as a tolerance analysis or tolerance stack up analysis on an assembly as they prepare to send the components out for manufacturing.
 This is done to ensure when you order parts, they are manufactured to dimensions that guarantee the components within an assembly fit together.

 For this post, I’m going to focus on how to conduct a tolerance analysis specifically for 3D printed components, reviewing: